 BabyBjorn Travel Crib Easy Go

 This is a similar style travel crib as the above Guava Lotus Crib, and of similar weight, 13 pounds.
-The BabyBjorn crib is slightly bigger, size-wise, than a typical ‘Pack and Play’ which is great if you are needing a toddler travel crib, but yet you can still set it up within just about a minute!
+The BabyBjorn crib is slightly bigger, size-wise, than a typical ‘Pack and Play’ which also makes it suitable as a toddler travel crib, but yet you can still set it up within just about a minute!
 It’s extremely sturdy and we love that there is no child weight limit since the insulated mattress sits right on the floor meaning it can easily be used from infancy through toddlerhood.
-It’s an eco-friendly option as well as there are no flame retardants used.
+This Baby Bjorn pack and play is an eco-friendly option as well as there are no flame retardants used.

-The biggest turn off with this crib is the high cost.
+The biggest turn off with this crib is the price.
 However, we have found that this is a case of ‘you get what you pay for’.
 Therefore, if you are frequent travelers, it could be well worth your investment to have a quality product that lasts a long time.

 - Comes with an insulated mattress